Incident management and resolution process | Fluid Attacks Help

 Definition

 Confirmed issues include malfunctions, performance degradation, service disruptions, or errors within Fluid Attacks products or components.
 These issues must have already affected or have the potential to impact a minimum of two users, regardless of whether they have been reported or not.
-This criterion applies universally, including internal issues related to hackers or team members.
+This criterion applies universally, including internal issues affecting hackers or other team members.

 Incident Manager